 Event Date : January 23, 2026

-This document provides market volumes, growth rates and forecasts for Smart Factory for the 2022-2028 period.
+This document provides market volumes, growth rates and forecasts for the total IoT market (consolidated) for the 2021-2027 period.

 Atos: Cause for Optimism, Despite the Headlines